Praepost/MOOC-JAVA-II/README.md

-Solutions for java-programming.mooc.fi/ Java II
+Second part of solutions for java-programming.mooc.fi/ Java II

 Free to use